 Now in the right pane, click on Turn off automatic termination of applications that block or cancel shutdown.

 Click on Edit policy setting.
 From the window that opens you can enable or disable this policy.

 This policy setting specifies whether Windows will allow console applications and GUI applications without visible top-level windows to block or cancel shutdown.
 By default, such applications are automatically terminated if they attempt to cancel shutdown or block it indefinitely.

-If you enable this setting, console applications or GUI applications without visible top-level windows that block or cancel shutdown will not be automatically terminated during shutdown.
+If you enable this setting, console applications or GUI applications without visible top-level windows that block or cancel shutdown will not be automatically terminated during the shutdown.

-If you disable this setting, these applications will be automatically terminated during shutdown, helping to ensure that Windows can shut down faster and more smoothly.
+If you disable this setting, these applications will be automatically terminated during the shutdown, helping to ensure that Windows can shut down faster and more smoothly.

 You can also use the Windows Registry to achieve this.
 Run regedit and navigate to the following key:

 Right-click in the right pane, and select New > DWORD (32-bit Value), name it AllowBlockingAppsAtShutdown and give it a value of 1.